My Computer Has Started to Shut Down Randomly. Could It Be the Fan?

 • Make sure there is room around your computer, particularly around the vents, for air to flow.
 This might mean moving your computer away from objects that block the airflow.

-• If you can, put your computer in a cooler part of the room, or near a natural air flow.
+• If you can, put your computer in a cooler part of the room or near a natural air flow.

 Recovering from a bunny infestation

 If you’re already in the “covered with dust bunnies” stage, shut down and unplug your computer, open the case, and use a can of compressed air to carefully blow the dust out of your computer.
 Pay attention to the location of the fans and any accumulations of dust and dirt.
-You might have a vacuum running nearby to capture the dust as it flies out of your machine.
+You might want a vacuum running nearby to capture the dust as it flies out of your machine.

 The good news is, it’s an easy thing to stay on top of, and it’s worth it.
 There are enough other things that can go wrong.
 We don’t need killer dust bunnies to add to our problems.